pgpglobal/staging/README.md

     * `[polldaddy]`covers 1 posts

 <a id="post-footer"></a>
-#### Post Footer
+### Post Footer

 1. Nav links need to become dynamic

-<a id="general"></a>
-### General

 <a id="styling-and-markup-adjustments"></a>
-#### Styling and Markup adjustments
+## Styling and Markup adjustments

+<a id="medium-large-tasks"></a>
+### Medium-Large Tasks

-2. Blog articles check typography
+1. Blog articles check typography
+2. Mobile Sidebar - Social Icons should be less to the right
+3. Preference: `_media.css`: convert max-width: 767 into relevant min-width sections, if time-possible (non-essential).

+<a id="small-tasks"></a>
+### Small Tasks

-3. Blog - Social Icons sidebar gets pushed to new line btwn 768-830px
+1. Blog - Social Icons sidebar gets pushed to new line btwn 768-830px
-4. Main Page - change `<button> a:hover` color to match original
+2. Main Page - change `<button> a:hover` color to match original
-5. Replace all fixed line heights w/ relative numbers
+3. Replace all fixed line heights w/ relative numbers
   * Using a single variable wherever possible
-6. Archive pages - Post `<li>` needs background color change on hover
+4. Archive pages - Post `<li>` needs background color change on hover
-7. Desktop - Fix Nav Menu dropdown color
+5. Desktop - Fix Nav Menu dropdown color
-8. Minor: `_media.css`: convert max-width: 767 into relevant min-width sections, if time-possible (non-essential).
-9. Blog/Archive: `.entries span`  needs more specificity (due to text-align)
+6. Blog/Archive: `.entries span`  needs more specificity (due to text-align)
-10. Mobile Sidebar - Social Icons should be less to the right

 <a id="content-needed"></a>
 #### Content Needed